astropy/halotools/docs/quickstart_and_tutorials/tutorials/model_building/preloaded_models/cacciato09_composite_model.rst

 * param_dict['sigma'] - Scatter in the log-normal mass-to-light distribution of centrals.

-* param_dict['a_1'] - Modifies faint-end slope of the satellite luminosity function.
+* param_dict['a_1'] - Sets the faint-end slope of the satellite luminosity function.

-* param_dict['a_2'] - Modifies faint-end slope of the satellite luminosity function.
+* param_dict['a_2'] - Determines the mass-dependence of the faint-end slope of the satellite luminosity function.

+* param_dict['log_M_2'] - Determines the mass-dependence of the faint-end slope of the satellite luminosity function.

 * param_dict['b_0'] - Modifies normalization of the satellite luminosity function.

 * param_dict['b_1'] - Modifies normalization of the satellite luminosity function.

 * param_dict['b_2'] - Modifies normalization of the satellite luminosity function.

-* param_dict['log_M_2'] - Modifies normalization and faint-end slope of the satellite luminosity function.

 * param_dict['delta_1'] - Modifies the high-luminosity exponential cut-off of the satellite luminosity function.